 In such a rapidly developing area of the law, it is essential to keep informed of recent developments.
-The text provides up-to-date information on key developing areas, including the General Data Protection Regulation, the Criminal Justice (Offences Relating to Information Systems) Bill 2016, and crypto-currencies.
+The text provides up-to-date information on key developing areas, including the General Data Protection Regulation, the Criminal Justice (Offences Relating to Information Systems) Act 2017, and crypto-currencies.
 Acknowledging that law and technology sometimes move at a different pace, the text also considers the possibilities that may come about in the near future.

 - Contextualising ICT and Law

 Intellectual Property Issues

 - ICT in Legal Practice

 ICT in the Courts

 - Issues, Trends and the Future

 A Dynamic and Unpredictable Future